-The recruitment and retention of an educated and skilled teaching force is of major concern to most OECD countries.
-Key determinants of the supply of qualified teachers are the salaries and working conditions of teachers, including starting salaries and the structures of pay scales, and the costs incurred by individuals in becoming teachers, compared with the salaries and costs involved in other occupations.
-Both factors affect the career decisions of potential teachers and the type of people attracted to the teaching profession.
+The recruitment and retention of an educated and skilled teaching workforce is of major concern to most OECD countries.
+Salaries and working conditions are key determinants of the supply of qualified school heads and teachers, including starting salaries and the structures of pay scales, and the costs incurred by individuals in becoming school heads or teachers, compared with the salaries and costs involved in other occupations.
+Both factors affect the career decisions of potential school heads and teachers and the type of people attracted to the teaching profession.

 Teachers' salaries represent the largest single cost in formal education and have a direct impact on the attractiveness of the teaching profession.
 The compensation of teachers is thus a critical consideration for policy makers seeking to maintain the quality of teaching and a balanced education budget.
+School heads' salaries also have an impact on the attractiveness of the profession.
+The compensation of school heads is thus also a critical consideration for policy makers seeking to maintain the good management of schools within a balanced budget.

-Statutory salaries as reported by most of the countries must be distinguished from actual expenditures on wages by governments and from teachers' actual average salaries, which are influenced by factors such as the level of experience of the teaching force and the prevalence of bonuses and allowances in the compensation system (see the definition of teachers' salaries in Chapter 4, Section 4.2.7).
+Statutory salaries as reported by most of the countries must be distinguished from actual expenditures on wages by governments and from actual average salaries, which are influenced by factors such as the level of experience of the workforce and the prevalence of bonuses and allowances in the compensation system (see the definition of teachers' salaries in Chapter 4, Section 4.2.7 which also applies to school heads' salaries).

-To allow for comparison, salaries are presented in equivalent US dollars adjusted for cross¬ national differences using purchasing power parities (PPPs).
+To allow for comparison, salaries are presented in equivalent US dollars adjusted for cross-national differences using purchasing power parities (PPPs) for private consumption from the OECD National Accounts Database.
 The PPP exchange rate compares different countries' currencies through a market "basket of goods".
 PPP controls for the different costs of living and price levels across countries.